New to UUCB? Welcome!

 - How can I be part of a community of meaning and purpose?

-For those of you already Unitarian Universalist, we bid you warm welcome, and offer a place from which to continue exploring your spiritual path.
+For those of you who are already Unitarian Universalists, we bid you warm welcome, and offer a place from which to continue exploring your spiritual path and living your social justice commitments.

 Watch this video to learn about one member’s path to spiritual growth and deeper connection at UUCB.

 Families are also invited to visit the Family Welcome Table in the Atrium.
 One of our Family Connectors will be waiting to welcome you.
-Look for the smiling face in a red apron.
+Look for the smiling person in a red apron.

 Please fill out a Connection Card.
 This card helps us get to know you and your family, and provides us important safety info about your kids.
 Have your kids make name tags, and decorate the tags with stickers.

-Families generally attend the first part of the 11:15 worship service together.
+Families generally attend the first part of the 11:00 worship service together.
 Children’s classes begin after this multigenerational part of the service.
-For our youngest newcomers, childcare is available from 9:15 am to 1pm – you can drop your kids directly at our Skytown care area.
+For our youngest newcomers, childcare is available – you can drop your kids directly at our childcare area.
 (If you need directions, ask at the Welcome Table.)

 You can return to the Sanctuary to enjoy worship, or attend class with your child.

 After worship, pick up children grades 5 and younger, finding your way with the map of our campus on the Connection Card.
-Then, you and your children are welcome to come to the Atrium or Social Hall for snacks, or enjoy playtime on the playground and in Skytown.
+Then, you and your children are welcome to come to the Atrium or Social Hall for snacks, or enjoy playtime on the playground and in our childcare facility.
 Children can also stay on in our supervised community playspace until 1pm.

 We’re looking forward to meeting you and your loved ones!
-If you have any questions, please contact our Director of Family Ministry, Merrin Clough.
+If you have any questions, please reach out to our Family Ministry committee.

 Each Sunday there are fun and inspiring activities for children, youth, and parents.
 You are welcome to explore our beautiful property beforehand, or attend one of our many activities for families.